György Jendrassik: Turboprop

-In Exile
+In exile

 After World War II, he was not able to continue developing gas turbines.
 As a successful entrepreneur, political distrust surrounded him in the new communist-dominated Hungary.
 Before the nationalization of large companies, the communist party of Mátyás Rákosi carried out a large-scale political campaign and disparaging propaganda activities against the rich industrialists and large entrepreneurs, and made the rich socially responsible for the poverty after the war.
 Jendrassik no longer felt safe in Hungary.
 After a spell in Argentina, he moved to London in 1948 to become consultant and director to Metropolitan Railcars Ltd., controlled by Metropolitan Cammell and Metropolitan-Vickers.
-Since 1949, Jendrassik has also been an external consultant of Power Jets (Research and Development) Ltd., with which he worked with until his death, on the development of a pressure exchanger; this is a promising type of heat engine in which the compression and expansion of a gaseous medium is effected by direct action of the gases involved without the employment of mechanical parts such ad pistons or blades The number of his inventions on record only in Hungary is 77.
-His last invention of great importance was the pressure-compensating device for jet engines at the Power Jets Ltd.
+Since 1949, Jendrassik has also been an external consultant of Power Jets (Research and Development) Ltd., with which he worked with until his death, on the development of a pressure exchanger; this is a promising type of heat engine in which the compression and expansion of a gaseous medium is effected by direct action of the gases involved without the employment of mechanical parts such ad pistons or blades.
+The number of his inventions on record only in Hungary is 77.
+His last invention of great importance was the pressure-compensating device for jet engines at the Power Jets Ltd. He died on 8 February 1954 in London.

-Patents in Hungary

-During his lifetime, he has been listed on 60 patent applications in Hungary: